Upskilling your WHS committee members

 The WHS Act does not say "who" exactly should be on a health and safety committee, other than Health and Safety Representatives (if they chose to.)
 To understand who should ideally be on an HSC, one needs to understand the purpose and functions of an HSC.

-Sections 77a and 77b of the WHS Act describe how HSC personnel collectively assist the business to develop WHS safety measures, plans, policies, and programs for implementation in the workforce.
-Additionally, Section 77c of the WHS Act allows the committee to enter into an agreement with the business to assist the business with its WHS consultation duties, covered earlier in the Act under Sections 47(3) and 48.
+Sections 77a and 77b of the WHS Act describe how the members of an HSC can collectively assist the business to develop WHS safety measures, plans, policies, and programs for implementation in the workforce.
+Additionally, Section 77c of the WHS Act allows the committee to enter into more specific arrangements to assist the business with its WHS consultation duties, as per Sections 47(3) and 48 of the Act.

-The list below contains suggestions that you might find useful to help build committee members skills and contributions.
+The list below contains suggestions that you might find useful as a committee member to build your skills and contributions.

-· Make a concerted effort to really grasp the details of the plans, policies, measures, and procedures that the business brings to the committee for the committee to help with.
+Make a concerted effort to really grasp the details of the plans, policies, measures, and procedures that the business is getting help from the committee on.
 These are specific functions required of the HSC under the WHS Act.
-An HSC is not an HSC if it not contributing to these activities.
+An HSC is not an HSC if it not contributing to these.

 Courtenell offers several HSC-specific training courses suitable for all representatives on the committee including HSRs who are committee members.
 (Note, this training does not replace the prescribed training for HSRs to be HSRs in the first place.)
 For more information feel free to contact us at train@courtenell.com.au or phone us on 02 9552 2066